cloudquery/cloudquery/plugins/source/aws/policies/README.md

 ### Option 2: Downloading via Releases

-This is an alternative method to get the correct policies for a given AWS source plugin version.
+This is an alternative method to get the correct policies for a given AWS source plugin version, and is a better fit for automation.

 1. Go to https://github.com/cloudquery/cloudquery/releases?q=plugins-source-aws&expanded=true
 2. Find the release version that matches the AWS version in your source config